THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-The fun we’ve had includes dinner with our friends Kyle and Shelley aboard Blowin Bubbles, and attending the meet & greet hosted by the Whangarei marine group – all of the marinas and marine service providers in the area.
-That was fun as it enabled us to meet new cruisers and catch up with friends like Cetacea and Lionheart.
+The fun we’ve had includes dinner with our friends Kyle and Shelley aboard Blowin Bubbles, and attending the meet & greet hosted by the Whangarei Marine Group – all of the marinas and marine service providers in the area.
+We were able to meet new cruisers and catch up with friends like Cetacea and Lionheart.
 We also met Tom, the crew member on Water Music, a fast custom cat, and had him over for dinner.
 Water Music is on the hard in Norsand too.

 But the work side…oh the work!
 David’s changed the oil on both engines, taken off the enclosure, changed filters, and buttoned up the boat.
 This included cleaning a ton, flushing the engines, and putting biocide in our diesel tank.

 I took the opportunity to take everything out of its place, cleaning things and their places, and putting everything back.
 This is great for us to clean house too.
 We have a donate/sell pile that has gotten pretty large.
 I’ve actually already sold a few items.
 Our food stores have been cleaned out, bagging everything we are keeping but giving most food away.
 To prevent mold and bugs, I’ve wiped things down with bleach and vinegar, as well as placing DampRid and bug traps throughout the boat.

 This was also a good time to really take a good look at Starry Horizons after 2 years of cruising.
 Our girl looks pretty good!
 She’s got a few cosmetic scratches, dents, and whatnot, but I think she looks really good!
 People still walk on and admire our “new” boat, so I think we are taking pretty good care of her.